MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 1. Validate that you're connecting to the appropriate server.

-1. If the server isn't the appropriate one, then the connection string.
+1. If the server isn't the appropriate one, then use the connection string.

 1. If the connection string is correct, add the login to the database.